 To test lens quality we skied in every pair of goggles in a range of light and weather conditions.
 We often switched between models for a true side by side comparison and sat looking out the window while switching goggles back to back repeatedly.
 We rated each model on its optical clarity, vision enhancement, and resistance to fogging and scratching.

 Comfort is a more subjective metric that is closely linked to how well a pair of goggles fits your face.
 Goggles come in a variety of shapes and sizes and some may fit you better and more comfortably than others.
 To test this we had a number of different testers with different sized facial structures try on the various models and provide feedback.
-We also examined the construction of each model, including the frame, face foam, strap, and how well each model stays in place and fits with a helmet.
+We also examined the construction of each model, including the frame, padding, strap, and how well each model stays in place and fits with or without a helmet.